 Comparing the Two Sales Pitch Examples

-If we go back to look at the product-focused pitch, it is actually is not that bad.
+If we go back to look at the product-focused pitch, it is actually not that bad.
 It does a good job of describing what the product does.
 But there is a time when this pitch works best and that is when you have a captive audience.
 Captive in terms of a prospect that is interested in learning more.

-But the challenge here is that when most sales people are prospecting, they are reaching out to prospects that are not interested yet.
+But the challenge here is that when most salespeople are prospecting, they are reaching out to prospects that are not interested yet.
 And when you use a product-focused pitch at this point, what you say can miss the real powerful punch that you need to get things going.

 This is where using a sales pitch that is more tied to your value proposition can help as it can create that slight intrigue and curiosity to get things going.
-You lead with this message in the beginning of a cold call, a conversation at a networking event, or in a presentation.
+You lead with this message at the beginning of a cold call, a conversation at a networking event, or a presentation.
 You can then get to the product portion of your pitch later when you have that captive audience.